 - Vegetables: Onion, garlic and carrots.

-- Broth or water: Low sodium chicken stock from a carton, bouillon cube diluted in water or homemade chicken broth in Instant Pot will work.
+- Broth or water: Low sodium chicken stock from a carton, bouillon cube diluted in water, chicken broth or chicken broth in Instant Pot will work.
 Or just use cold water but this hearty meal will be less flavorful.

 - Spices: Ground cumin, dried thyme, dried oregano, salt and pepper.
 You can also add any of your favorite spices like garlic powder, onion powder or Italian seasoning to taste.